Cognitive-Behavioural Therapy for Bipolar Disorder: Techniques for Emotional Regulation

 • Emotion tracking: Keeping a daily record of your emotions can help identify patterns and triggers.
 This will enable you to better understand what situations or thoughts provoke certain feelings.

-• Mindfulness exercises: Practising mindfulness meditation or engaging in other grounding activities can help you stay present and become more aware of your emotions without getting lost in them.
+• exercises: Practising mindfulness meditation or engaging in other grounding activities can help you stay present and become more aware of your emotions without getting lost in them.

 Remember that progress may be slow initially, but it’s crucial not to lose hope.